sliang11/Z2H/README.md

 # Z2H

-This is a repository holding the source code, mouse data as well as other supplemental mateirals, intended for the double-blind review of our paper *Zero-to-Hero: Knowledge-guided Unsupervised Active Learning for EEG-based Detection of
+This is a repository holding the source code, mouse data as well as other supplemental materials, intended for the double-blind review of our paper *Zero-to-Hero: Knowledge-guided Unsupervised Active Learning for EEG-based Detection of
 Interictal Epileptiform Discharges*, submitted to the ECML-PKDD 2026.

 ## Downloading the Source Code and Mouse Data